-Q. I am a dental hygienist and have recently moved to a new town.
-Whilst applying for jobs I recently attended an interview with a dentist who asked to see my General Dental Council (GDC) certificate of registration and some proof of indemnity.
-I showed the dentist my GDC certificate, but was unable to provide a current certificate of indemnity because I had let my subscription lapse a few years ago, when the cost increased and I was trying to save some money for a holiday.
+I am a dental hygienist and have recently moved to a new town.
+While applying for jobs, I attended an interview with a dentist who asked to see my General Dental Council certificate of registration and some proof of indemnity.
+I showed the dentist my GDC certificate, but was unable to provide a current certificate of indemnity because I had let my subscription lapse a few years ago.
 I then forgot about it and failed to renew the subscription.
 The dentist subsequently notified the GDC that I was working without indemnity and now I have been sent a letter from the GDC saying that I am to face an Interim Orders Committee.
 Please can you tell me what this means and what I should do?

-The main function of the General Dental Council (GDC) is to protect patients and it is a requirement of being on the Dental Register that appropriate indemnity against clinical negligence is in place in order that patients are protected.
+The main function of the GDC is to protect patients and it is a requirement of being on the Dental Register that appropriate arrangements that provide indemnity against clinical negligence need to be in place so that patients are protected.
 The GDC also has the power to convene an Interim Orders Committee if it feels that a registrant’s action is likely to put patients at risk.

-You can raise the matter at Board level by writing directly to the Chairman of the Board in order to ask if assistance will be granted in your case with the GDC.
+You can raise the matter at Board level by writing directly to the Chairman of the Board.
 It should be stressed that because you were not in membership at the time, there is no guarantee what the outcome will be.
 This would mean the prospect of you needing to make your own representations to the Interim Orders Committee.
-You would be invited to make submissions at the hearing which can be a very stressful and onerous task.
-It would be similar to a situation where you represented yourself in a court of law without the benefit of any legal assistance at all.
+You would be invited to make submissions at the hearing.
+It would be similar to a situation where you represented yourself in a court of law without the benefit of any legal assistance.

-The Interim Orders Committee has the power to decide that a registration should be suspended - which means that the registrant concerned is unable to work as a hygienist (or a dental nurse for that matter).
+The Interim Orders Committee has the power to decide that a registration should be suspended, which means the registrant concerned is unable to work as a hygienist (or a dental nurse for that matter).
 Alternatively, the Committee may choose to impose conditions on your registration.